patmood/pocketbase-typegen/README.md

   -e, --email <char>     email for an admin pocketbase user.
 Use this with the --url option -p, --password <char>  password for an admin pocketbase user.
-Use this with the --url option -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts") -h, --help             display help for command
+Use this with the --url option -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts") -e, --env              flag to use environment variables for configuration, add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL, PB_TYPEGEN_PASSWORD to your .env file
+  -h, --help             display help for command
 ```